flame-engine/flame/packages/flame_3d/README.md

 ## Prerequisites

 In order to use flame_3d, you will need to ensure a few things.
-Also, so far, the only platforms that we have explicitly tested for support are Android, iOS, and macOS.
+Firstly, the only platforms that we have explicitly tested so far for support were Android, iOS, and macOS.

-Then, you need to enable Impeller; to do that, add the following to the `Info.plist` in your `macos/` directory:
+Then, you need to enable Impeller, if not already enabled by default.
+For example, for macOS, add the following to the `Info.plist` in your `macos/` directory:

 ```xml
 <dict>